Onyxmoon/hsfl-master-ai-cloud-engineering/README.md

    > When step is missing, container will use a random but secure generated key on each start.
 5. Run `docker compose -f docker-compose.dev.yml up -d` to start the containers defined in the Compose file
 6. Run `docker compopse down` to stop container, networks, volumes, and images created by up.

+> The main application entrypoint is now available at `http://localhost:8080`

 ### Normal setup via docker-compose
 > The normal setup isolates the internal communication between services and only the proxy is reachable from the host machine.
 Prebuild images from Docker Hub will be used and database is persistent in this setup.
 1. Use the docker-compose.yml from the root of this repository.